DAAP Student FAQs

-Will tuition and/or fees be reduced for Spring Semester 2021 to compensate for online class formats?
+Will tuition and/or fees be reduced for Summer Semester 2021 to compensate for online class formats?

-DAAP program fees for Spring 2021 will be standardized for all DAAP students to the base amount of $400, rather than the normal range of up to $750.
+The DAAP program fees for Summer Semester 2021 will be standardized for all DAAP students to the base amount of $400, rather than the normal range of up to $750.